 - Ball Skills

-- Visual Tracking * Balls of various sizes
+- Balls of various sizes

 This gross motor activity turned out to be a real winner at our house.
 My son had been very reluctant to play t-ball.
 He kept saying that sports just weren’t his thing and getting him to go to practice was a painful affair.
 The idea for this game came up when I was talking about his visual tracking with a friend.
 After bouncing ideas off of each other we came up with this gross motor activity that incorporates visual tracking skills.
-I did not realize then that it would have the added benefit of building his confidence and thus, his enjoyment, when playing ball games.
+It is a bonus that this game works on tracking skills and proprioception motor skills.
+I did not realize then that it would also have the added benefit of building his confidence and thus, his enjoyment when playing ball games.